bit-shift-io/the-great-cook-up/corned-silverside.md

 ## Extras

+* 1 garlic clove
-* 2 bay
+* 2 bay leaves
 * onion

 ## Method

-1. Boil 2-4hr or 1-2hr in pressure cooker with quick release
+1. Boil 2-4hr or 1.5-2hr in pressure cooker with quick release
 2. Let sit in the warm water ~30m
 3. If fork goes in easy, its ready